Seed Library

 What is the Seed Library?

 The Seed Library at the Roaring Spring Community Library was created to promote gardening and food security.
 It serves residents of Blair, Huntingdon, and Bedford counties.
-Residents of these counties may order seeds from the Seed Library order form, and pick up their order from a library of their choosing within those counties.
+Residents of these counties may order seeds from The Seed Library order form, and pick up their order from a library of their choosing within those counties.
 All seeds are free.
 There are two types of seed libraries within the RSCL, and each has a different source of seeds.
 The Seed Library offers seeds from commercial seed companies, and the Community Seed Exchange Library offers seeds from local gardeners who have saved their seeds and donated them back to us.
 The seed libraries are separate, and each has its own order form.

 Seed Library Rules